lbiryukov/qsea/README.md

 app.measures.df
 ```
 #### AppChildren.add()
-Use the `add()` function to add new variables, master measures or master dimensions to the app.
+Use the `add()` function to add new variables, master measures, master dimensions or sheets to the app.

 Args:
 * name (str): Name of the object to be created.